mentorchains/STEM-AWAY_AWS_BI_2021/index.md

 A snapshot demo of sMAP analysis is described [here](sMAP_demo.pdf).

+#### Workshop Hosted by STEM-AWAY
-> Check out more of our internship and career advancement programs, workshop and mini-projects at [stemaway.com](https://stemaway.com/)
+> Check out more of our internship and career advancement programs, workshop and mini-projects at [stemaway.com](https://stemaway.com/).